European Banking Federation

 2 Sept 2021

-Their ask — Banks want proportional rules that don't extend burdensome requirements to all loan sizes, oppose interest rate caps, seek simplified digital-age information requirements, and want limits on creditworthiness assessment safeguards.
+Message — Banks want proportional rules that don't extend burdensome requirements to all loan sizes, oppose interest rate caps, seek simplified digital-age information requirements, and want limits on creditworthiness assessment safeguards.
 They argue the proposal creates administrative burden without increasing consumer protection.1234

-How it helps them — Banks would avoid unreasonable administrative costs for small loans and maintain pricing flexibility.56
+Why — Banks would avoid unreasonable administrative costs for small loans and maintain pricing flexibility.56

-Who loses — Consumers needing small loans lose access as banks stop offering uneconomical products.78
+Impact — Consumers needing small loans lose access as banks stop offering uneconomical products.78

 Banking Federation Backs Swift CHF LIBOR Replacement Implementation